DS4SD/docling-core/README.md

 ## Documentation

-Docling supports 3 main data types:
+Docling Core contains 3 top-level data types:

-- **Document** for publications like books, articles, reports, or patents.
+- **DoclingDocument** for publications like books, articles, reports, or patents.
 When Docling converts an unstructured PDF document, the generated JSON follows this schema.
-  The Document type also models the metadata that may be attached to the converted document.
+  The DoclingDocument type also models the metadata that may be attached to the converted document.
-  Check [Document](docs/Document.json) for the full JSON schema.
+  Check [DoclingDocument](docs/DoclingDocument.json) for the full JSON schema.
 - **Record** for structured database records, centered on an entity or _subject_ that is provided with a list of attributes.
   Related to records, the statements can represent annotations on text by Natural Language Processing (NLP) tools.
   Check [Record](docs/Record.json) for the full JSON schema.
 - **Generic** for any data representation, ensuring minimal configuration and maximum flexibility.
   Check [Generic](docs/Generic.json) for the full JSON schema.

 The data schemas are defined using [pydantic](https://pydantic-docs.helpmanual.io/) models, which provide built-in processes to support the creation of data that adhere to those models.